umangborad123/Balanced-Tree/README.md

 ## The root node

-The root node's number of children has the same upper limit as internal nodes, but has nno lower limit.
+The root node's number of children has the same upper limit as internal nodes, but has no lower limit.

 ## Leaf nodes

-Leaf nodes have the same restriction on the number of elements, but have no children, and no child pointers.
+Leaf nodes have the same restriction on the number of elements, but have no children and no child pointers.